-14/19 of the findings for neglect by parents were related to drug use.
-Neglect by parents mainly involved a lack of basic care and a general lack of capacity by parents to provide for children's core needs.
+5/7 of the findings for neglect by parents were related to drug and alcohol use.
+Neglect by parents mainly involved a lack of care and provision of basic needs such as food.

-Some of the neglect involved children of young ages being left unsupervised for significant periods of time on a frequent basis and at times this was during the night.
+Some of the neglect involved children being left unsupervised for long periods of time.